Angelina Jolie Reportedly ‘Hooking Up’ With Jared Leto After Brad Pitt Split

 “Jared reached out to Angie after she filed divorce papers in September,” an insider explained.
 “The word is they spoke several times on the phone before meeting up in L.A. for dinner, and they’ve been seeing each other whenever they can since then.”

 Jolie has not responded to the rumors about her romance with Leto.
 If they are on the verge of dating, at least it doesn’t sound like Pitt minds.
-We can only hope this doesn’t affect her ongoing custody battle with Pitt and prolong the matter.
+Hopefully, this doesn’t affect her ongoing custody battle with Pitt and prolong the matter.

 Speaking of their custody fight, In Touch Weekly is reporting that Pitt won a huge victory in court this past week.
 After months of a bitter struggle, Pitt is now allowed unmonitored access to all six of his children — Maddox (15), Pax (13), Zahara (13), Shiloh (10), and twins Vivienne and Knox (8).